Dollar holds steady after strong U.S. data dents rate-cut hopes

 U.S. markets are closed for the Presidents' Day holiday, with trading volumes likely to be low throughout the day.

-"In theory last week should have been a good week for the dollar, but the dollar didn’t really hold on to its gains," said Chris Turner, global head of markets at ING.
+"In theory last week should have been a good week for the dollar, but the dollar didn’t really hold on to its gains," Chris Turner, global head of markets at ING, said.

 "Are we getting near to the point where the pricing in the Fed cycle is about right?"